 - If you request a religious exemption, complete the education module.

 - Acknowledge that you will be expected to continue taking additional safety measures as required for unvaccinated or not up to date individuals.
 Details are provided below.

-- Employees who have an exemption for primary doses are required to take part in weekly COVID-19 testing through the UO Monitoring and Assessment Program.
+- Employees who have an exemption for primary doses may be required to take part in weekly COVID-19 testing through the UO Monitoring and Assessment Program.

 - Non-student employees: To submit an exemption for primary doses, use this online form.
 For a booster shot only exemption, use this online form.

 - Student employees with an exemption to primary doses must submit exemption forms to be compliant.
 To submit an exemption to the booster requirement only, students must submit exemption forms through MyUOHealth portal.
-Instructions are available on the Student Vaccination Requirement page.
+Instructions are available on the University Health Services website.

 Report COVID-19 Booster

 The university required employees to receive a COVID-19 booster shot by March 18, 2022 if eligible or request an exemption.
 If you previously reported a primary vaccine series and have not yet reported being up to date with a booster shot, resubmit the online form with booster shot information to update your vaccine status.

 Using the chart, please identify the option that best represents your current vaccination status and take the corresponding action.